 |Dining Services||Dining resumes per Health Department and physical distancing requirements.
 Meals will be carry out only, through January 31.
 Commuter meal plans begin Feb.
 1.|

 |University sponsored travel||Restricted: approval necessary from Provost (academic travel) or CFO (administrative travel)|

-This table illustrates the items as they relate to Phase 3, beginning on or after August 14, 2020.
+This table illustrates the items as they relate to Phase 3, beginning on or after January 15, 2021 through at least the end of the spring 2021 semester.
 Click here to see the full plan for phased reopening.